sumo2001/Trishul/README.md

-# Trishul
+# Trishul 🔱

-Trishul is an ultimate collection framework to do recon
+☠️Trishul is an ultimate collection framework to do recon

 ## Installation

-This can be installed locally on your machine or an EC-2 Instance, As of now the tool supports any Debian-based distro
+This can be installed locally on your machine or an EC-2 Instance, As of now the tool supports any Debian-based distro 😃

 ```bash
 cd ~